tsengwoody/Access8Math/readme.md

+# Access8Math feature

+## reading feature

+*	Read whole line included text and mathematics content
+*	Interactive navigation move and zoom snippet mathematics content
+*	Interactive navigation reviewing text
+*	Simplified speech rules
+*	Break speech between item and item in mathematics content

+## writing feature

+*	Write mathematical content by LaTeX/AsciiMath
+*	Command menu input LaTeX/AsciiMath
+*	Shortcut gesture input LaTeX/AsciiMath
+*	Navigation cursor movement editing
+*	Directly read document containing LaTeX/AsciiMath data
+*	Review HTML document

-﻿# Access8Math ReadMe
+# Access8Math ReadMe

-This NVDA addon provides the function of reading math content.
-Although the original NVDA already equipped this feature by applying MathPlayer, some functions still needed to be improved, such as not providing or incomplete specific language translation, not providing specific language navigation and browsing and many more.
+This NVDA addon provides the feature for reading of mathematical content.
+Although the original NVDA already equipped this feature by applying MathPlayer, some functions still needed to be improved, such as not providing or incomplete specific language translation, not providing specific language interactive navigation and many more.

-Navigation interactive mode can segment a math content into smaller partial fragments for speaking, and select the read fragment and method through a series of keyboard key operations.
+interactive navigation can segment a math content into smaller partial snippet for speaking, and select the read fragment and method through a series of keyboard key operations.
 This function can better understand the structure and items of long math content.
 The hierarchical relationship with the item.

+This NVDA addon provides the feature for writing of mathematical content.
+Through the command menu, the input task can be completed without memorizing when entering LaTeX/AsciiMath.
+After the content is completed, the document can be convert to visually readable HTML document through the view and export feature.
+Through HTML document, you can facilitate interactive discussions with other people.

 ## Reading feature